[UPDATE 12/27/2016 – This article was recently modified to reflect a more accurate and thorough exposition of Colossians 2:16-17]

 areis [G1510/G2076] [V-PAI-3S] a shadow of things to come; but the body [G4983] isof Christ [G5547].

 So far, the textual deviations are minor but the following deviation will prove to be a deal breaker.
-For there is no linguistic basis for inserting the word is (i.e., eimi [G2076]) into the phrase “body of Christ.”
+For there is no linguistic basis for inserting the word is (i.e. eimi [G2076]) into the phrase “body of Christ.”
 Meaning, the Greek phrase, soma [G4983] christou [G5547] can only ever be translated as “body of Christ.”
-In fact, the four other times that this Greek phrase (i.e. soma christou) occurs in the New Testament (Romans 7:4, 1 Corinthians 10:16, 12:27, Ephesians 4:12), it is only ever translated as “body of Christ.”
-Therefore, if the KJV translators had simply followed their own hermeneutic consistently, they would have instead translated Colossians 2:16-17 to state:
+In fact, the four other times when this Greek phrase (i.e. soma christou) occurs in the New Testament (Romans 7:4, 1 Corinthians 10:16, 12:27, Ephesians 4:12), it is only ever translated as “body of Christ.”
+Therefore, if the KJV translators had simply followed their own interpretive guidelines consistently, they would have instead translated Colossians 2:16-17 to state:

 Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath (which is a shadow of things to come); but the body of Christ.

 In Colossians 1:18, the body of Christ is identified as the church, so in Colossians 2:16-17 when we are told that no one “but the body of Christ” is qualified to judge how we uphold the dietary laws or God’s appointed times, we are also being warned to shun any judgment on these matters that is not based upon the Scriptures.
-And it is no coincidence that two verses later (in Colossians 2:19), the body (i.e. the church) is contrasted with its Head (i.e. Christ).
-For as the illegitimate judge in Colossians 2:16-17 is described as someone who is outside the church, so also, the beguiler in Colossians 2:18-19 is described as someone who is outside the church.
+Indeed, it is no coincidence that two verses later (in Colossians 2:19), the body (i.e. the church) is contrasted with its Head (i.e. Christ).
+For as the illegitimate judge in Colossians 2:16-17 is described as someone who is outside the church, so also is the beguiler of Colossians 2:18-19.
 For of verse 18’s beguiler who is “vainly puffed up by his fleshly mind” it is said in verse 19 that he does not hold fast to the Head (i.e. Christ) from which the body (i.e. the church) receives spiritual nourishment.
 Therefore, because they are not part of the body of Christ, both the illegitimate judge and the beguiler are persons whom’s discernment (regarding church matters) we are warned to shun.

-Finally, it should also be noted that many Christians who read Hebrews 4:1-10 see the “new heavens and the new earth” of Isaiah 66:22-23 & Revelation 21:1 as an eternal rest which is typified by the weekly Sabbath.
+Finally, it should again be noted that many Christians who read Hebrews 4:1-10 see the “new heavens and the new earth” of Isaiah 66:22-23 & Revelation 21:1 as an eternal rest which is typified by the weekly Sabbath.
 Others, see Christ’s future millennial reign as the seventh millennium of earth’s history and thus the Sabbatical millennium.
-In Hebrews 4:9 it is argued that though the Greek word sabbatismos [G4520] is translated as “rest”, it actually means “keeping of a sabbath“, and that therefore “the people of God” do not await a mere “rest” but a “sabbath rest.”
+In Hebrews 4:9 it is argued that though the Greek word sabbatismos [G4520] is translated as “rest,” it actually means “keeping of a sabbath,” and that therefore “the people of God” do not await a mere “rest” but a “sabbath rest.”
 If this is true, then it means that the weekly Sabbath must continue at least until its anti-type, (i.e. the Sabbatical millennium, the eternal Sabbath or both), is realized.

 MINI BIBLE STUDY FOR THE DAY